dmytrostriletskyi/django-telegram-login/README.md

     except NotTelegramDataError:
         return HttpResponse('Data is not relates to Telegram!')

-    # Or handle it like you want.
-For example, save to DB. :)
+    # Or handle it as you wish.
+For instance, save to DB.
     return HttpResponse('Hello, ' + result['first_name'] + '!')
 ```

-`verify_telegram_authentication` implements a Telegram [instructions](https://core.telegram.org/widgets/login#checking-authorizations) to verify the authentication.
-If result does not raise errors, it will return dictionary with user data.
+`verify_telegram_authentication` implements Telegram [instructions](https://core.telegram.org/widgets/login#checking-authorizations) to verify the authentication.
+If result does not raise errors, it will return a dictionary with user data.

-`TelegramDataIsOutdatedError` - user data alive for one day only.
+`TelegramDataIsOutdatedError` - user data exists for one day only.
 `NotTelegramDataError` - incorrect data.

 ## Development

-Install packages that needed for the testing:
+Install the packages required for development:

 ```
 $ pip3 install requirements-dev.txt
 ```

-Run the tests before development to be sure that `django-telegram-login` works properly:
+Run the tests before development to make sure `django-telegram-login` works properly:

 ```
 $ python -m unittest discover
 ```

-Follow a codestyle with linters:
+Follow a codestyle with the following linters:

 ```
 $ flake8 django_telegram_login && pycodestyle django_telegram_login && pylint django_telegram_login